A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations

-where $\left\{(\boldsymbol{x}^{(i)}, t^{(i)})\right\}_{i=1}^N,(\boldsymbol{x}^{(i)}, t^{(i)}) \in D \times(0, T]$ represents a set of testing points.
+In practice, these integrals and essential suprema are approximated using a set of testing points $\left\{(\boldsymbol{x}^{(i)}, t^{(i)})\right\}_{i=1}^{M_{total}} \subset D \times [0, T]$ (e.g., by Monte-Carlo or uniform sampling).
 In order to compare our numerical solutions with the another one from the other methods, our reference solutions for the Allen--Cahn and Cahn--Hilliard equations are the ones obtained by a Chebyshev polynomial-based numerical algorithm \cite{driscoll2014chebfun}, which ensures highly accurate solutions.